davidandym/coe-grid-example/README.md

 The gist of my workflow here is that I will create a separate `.sh` file for each set of hyperparameters, and then call `qsub` on each of those files.
 You could instead create a single `.sh` file which takes arguments, and then pass in the hyperparameters as arguments in the `qsub` command.
 Either way should work just fine!

-To submit 5 jobs, for a sweep over 5 random seeds, run
+To test this out, you can submit 5 jobs, for a sweep over 5 random seeds, by running
 ```bash
 python scripts/submit_batch.py
 ```